Share This Story

 3. My goals – a place where they were clearly written down and a system to quickly review them each week

 Using these tools every day changed my life.
-Over time my inner anxious gave way to calm, I now celebrate when I’ve completed a task or a project, I take vacations (with no work and no anxiety about what needs to be done when I return), I don’t turn off my computer to escape I turn it off because I’m done with work that day.
+Over time, my inner anxiety gave way to calm; I now celebrate when I’ve completed a task or a project, I take vacations (with no work and no anxiety about what needs to be done when I return), I don’t turn off my computer to escape I turn it off because I’m done with work that day.

 To get started: